Tejas2323/JavaPractice/README.md

 Hello Folks!

 It is just my Java programs for practice.
-Feel free to read it :)
+Feel free to read/use it :)